ejwill04/chat-app/README.md

 6. Super basic, don't really even want to mention it, "it renders" test
 7. A redirect if a user tries to go to `/chat` before entering a username
 8. Prettier for, well, making it pretty
+9. Auto scroll to bottom when new messages arrive

 ## Areas of Improvement